Ford CVH engine: 1.3

 The 1.3 L CVH was introduced in the 1980 European Escort and used in the Orion and Fiesta from 1983 to 1986.
 Bore and stroke are 80x64.5 mm, for a displacement of 1296 cc.
-The 1.3 L was to be offered in the North American Escort, but testing found it to be unacceptably underpowered, and plans to produce it in the US were scrapped just months before full-scale production was scheduled to start.
+The 1.3 L was to be offered in the North American Escort, but testing found it to be unacceptably underpowered while Ford was unable to make it meet emissions requirements.
+US production plans were scrapped just months before full-scale production was scheduled to start.

-For the facelifted fourth generation European Escort of 1986, this CVH was replaced by a 1.3 L Valencia engine in entry level models, while higher trim level models used the 1.4 L CVH described below.
+For the facelifted fourth generation European Escort of 1986, this CVH was replaced by a 1.3 L Valencia engine in entry-level models, while higher trim level models used the 1.4 L CVH described below.